New July ACT Date Launched in 2018!

-Those of us who have worked with students on ACT prep know the drill by heart: the ACT is offered six times a year, in February (though not in New York or abroad!), April, June, September, October, and December.
+Those of us who have worked with students on ACT prep thought we knew the drill by heart: the ACT is offered six times a year, in February (though not in New York or abroad!), April, June, September, October, and December.

 Well, guess what?
-That won’t be true for very much longer!
+That’s no longer true longer!

 Who Should Take the New July ACT?

 This is awesome news for pretty much everyone!
 Many ACT test-takers will take the exam for the first time in spring of their junior year.
 But if they take it, for example, in June, trying to avoid conflict with high school exams, and they’re not happy with their scores, they’ll end up with only one clear option for a retake: September.
 (October may also work, but cuts it close and may not be workable for Early Admission or Early Action programs.)

 Why was this problematic?
 First of all, it put undue stress on students to succeed in that second test, with no other options.
 Second of all, it launched them back into the test just when they should be building up momentum in their senior year (yes, those first-semester grades do count for college admissions!)

 In short, having another summer ACT option is great, and should take a lot of stress off of a lot of students.